jetify-com/opensource/typeid/typeid-go/README.md

 ## Usage
 This library provides both a statically typed and a dynamically typed version of TypeIDs.

-The statically typed version that lives under the `typed` package is the recommended version, because it makes it possible for the go compiler itself to enforce type safety.
+The statically typed version that lives under the `typed` package, it makes it possible for the go compiler itself to enforce type safety.

 To use it, first define your TypeID types: